Brown Pelican, Pelecanus occidentalis

 Brown Pelican, Pelecanus occidentalis carolinensis.
 Bird photographed within the coastal region of Cancún, Quintana Roo, March 2021.
 Photograph and identifications courtesy of Marina Sutormina, Stockholm, Sweden.

-The Brown Pelican is a large bird with a large body and a long bill, an enormous gular pouch and totipalmate feet.
+The Brown Pelican is a large bird with a large body and a long bill, an enormous gular pouch, and totipalmate feet.
 The sexes are similar in appearance, but the males are larger than the females.
-They are brown with a white belly during their first year and gradually transition over three to five years to definitive plumage where they have gray to gray-brown underparts, a brown to black belly with black and silver stripes.
-They molt three times a year with their head transitioning from pale yellow with a white neck post breeding, a yellow head, and a dark brown neck just prior to breeding, and a brown neck during nesting.
-Based on subspecies their bill and gular pouch will vary in color, those along the Atlantic coast are a blackish metallic green and those in western North American are a bright red during courtship which gradually fade to yellow-gray and gray-green respectively with the onset of incubation.
-Their iris is straw white or light sky blue until onset of incubation then darkens to brown.
+This is called sexual dimorphism.
+They are brown with a white belly during their first year and gradually transition over three to five years to definitive plumage where they have gray to gray-brown underparts, and a brown to black belly with black and silver stripes.
+They molt three times a year with their head transitioning from pale yellow with a white neck post-breeding, a yellow head, and a dark brown neck just before breeding, and a brown neck during nesting.
+Based on subspecies their bill and gular pouch will vary in color, those along the Atlantic coast are a blackish metallic green and those in western North America are a bright red during courtship which gradually fade to yellow-gray and gray-green respectively with the onset of incubation.
+Their iris is straw white or light sky blue until the onset of incubation then darkens to brown.
 They have a blue-black or gray-pink eye-ring that fades to gray with the onset of incubation.
-There have black legs and feet.
+They have black legs and feet.